YuriyNasretdinov/golang-soft-mocks/README.md

 # Soft Mocks for Go!

-This is Soft Mocks ( https://github.com/badoo/soft-mocks ) for Golang.
+This is Soft Mocks analogue ( https://github.com/badoo/soft-mocks ) for Golang.

-It is not fully working at the moment, but when it is done, it would work the following way:
+This is an example of how it works:

 ```
 $ go get github.com/YuriyNasretdinov/golang-soft-mocks